Autism Berkshire was set up in 1990 by parents of children with autism, autism-related problems and challenging behaviours.

 The main aims of the charity are to provide a comprehensive advice and information service for parents, carers and professionals.

 We also provide a Home Visiting Service to offer advice to parents and carers of children with autism.
-For appointments with our Reading support worker, Jo Roberts, please contact the office.
+For appointments with our family support workers, please contact the office.

-We support parents and carers of children on the autism spectrum or who are waiting for a CAMHS autism assessment, by running a wide range of workshops on aspects of autism and supporting children and young people with autism, including sensory needs and managing anger.
+We support parents and carers of children on the autism spectrum or whose children are waiting for a Berkshire CAMHS autism assessment, by running a wide range of workshops on aspects of autism and supporting children and young people with autism, including sensory needs and managing anger.

 Autism Berkshire also provides training to professionals to raise awareness of autism and issues associated with autism.